cappy-pugliese/cappy-pugliese.github.io/_posts/2024-12-18-Animal-Adaptations-activity.md

 ### Predator-prey adaptations activity
 - we took the kids outside the classroom to play a game
 - they had a lot of fun because they were able to run around while still learning
-- game info and <a href="/assets/documents/4th-grade-animal-adaptations-activity.pdf" target="_blank">instructions can be found here</a>
+- <a href="/assets/documents/4th-grade-animal-adaptations-activity.pdf" target="_blank">game info and instructions can be found here</a>